 Zapata drank lightly from his glass and closed his eyes and felt the white wine glide down his throat.
 At five thousand dollars a bottle, he liked that people were impressed by Domaine Leflaive Batard Montrachet Grand Cru.
-He preferred Mexican beer, but he had a role to play and he had learned to play it well when his business began to thrive.
+He preferred Mexican beer, but he had a role to play.
 Zapata's shadow stood several feet to his side.
 His name was Alejandro.
 Younger by ten years.
 Taller by six inches.
 Dark Latino built like a jaguar.
 Left hand man in a right-hand world.
 A muscular accountant.
 Packing.

 Moving over to Zapata was Michael R, the managing director of the La Jolla Theatre, quarter full wine glass in hand.
-Yes, his last name was the letter R. A roughly handsome 45-year-old man who wore an ocean blue tie over a blue work shirt that lay over faded blue jeans torn at his knees.
-No socks covered his feet which were comfortably slipped into canvas boating shoes -
+Yes, his last name was the letter R. A roughly handsome 45-year-old man who wore an ocean blue tie over a work shirt that lay over faded blue jeans torn at his knees.

-the color blue.
-He had thinning sandy hair and inquisitive brown eyes that were curious about most anything.
 An artiste.
 R appreciated expensive wines.
 R appreciated that EZ was on the Board of Directors of the Theatre, and that a sliver of Zapata's wealth supported most of the Theatre's productions.